 A meta title and description are lines of code that are added to the backend of your website.
 You use meta tags to tell search engines more about a webpage.
 You also use them to tease the pages to searchers as this is the information they see when they view your website in local business searches.

 Optimize both the meta title and description on your home page to target keywords for your business and the city where you are located.

 7. Make sure all other SEO elements are in place

 While there are unique tactics to help your website improve its local SEO, you can’t forget about the other SEO elements.
 Having strong on-site, off-site, and technical SEO is key to getting your brand to show up in local business searches.
 So focus on creating search-friendly on-site content, getting links back to your site, and meeting technical SEO requirements to improve your local search rankings.

 8. Consider launching paid ads or Google Guaranteed placements

 All of the other tips in this round-up are designed to help you appear more prominently in organic search results and Google My Business placements.
 But, you don’t have to rely on these methods.

 If you’re struggling to boost your organic local search visibility, consider launching paid Google ads or joining the Google Guaranteed program to get your business closer to the top of local SERPs.

 Show up in local business searches and attract more customers

 Showing up in local searches should be a top priority if you have a location-based business that relies on bringing in nearby customers.
-Use the tips to start optimizing your online presence and showing up when interested local customers conduct searches related to your business,
+Use these tips to start optimizing your online presence and showing up when interested local customers conduct searches related to your business.